LoopKit/loopdocs/docs/loop-3/onboarding.md

 ### Therapy Settings Review

-Once these are all entered, then the Therapy Settings screen is shown for your review.
+Once these are all entered, the Therapy Settings screen is shown for your review.
 You must scroll down to see all settings and reveal the Save Settings button.
 Only the top and bottom portions are shown, the other settings were not captured for this graphic.

 ![verify that all therapy settings are correct](img/therapy-setting-review-x2.svg){width="500"}